SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-implementation-part-two.markdown

 <!--CRLF-->

-You might ask, why is the image halfway down the screen, why just not put it in the centre.&nbsp; The answer to this is how we actually animate the background.&nbsp; There are two methods for using a single image as a rolling background image, we can use catchment rectangles on the same image and draw the correct portions of the same image to different parts of the screen, or we can simply use copy the image and prop them up next to each other (the method used here as it is easier)
+You might ask, why is the image halfway down the screen, why just not put it in the centre.
+The answer to this is how we actually animate the background.
+There are two methods for using a single image as a rolling background image, we can use catchment rectangles on the same image and draw the correct portions of the same image to different parts of the screen, or we can simply use copy the image and prop them up next to each other (the method used here as it is easier)

 So as we already have the original background added to the game, so we just need to clone (copy in memory) the original image for our second background and apply the same properties as before with one distinct difference, the start point: